researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 Tabular data should be stored or delivered in one of the following formats:

-- Delimited or comma-separated text (.TXT, .TAB, or .CSV)
+- Tab-delimited or comma-separated text (.TXT, .TAB, or .CSV)
 - DBase (.DBF)
 - Microsoft Access (.MDB)
 - Microsoft Excel (.XLS, .XLSX)

-File formats such as .AI, .EPS/.PS, .PDF and/or .PSD created from graphics editing applications such as Adobe Illustrator, Adobe Photoshop, Adobe Acrobat or other PDF generating applications or drivers are not acceptable.
-Similarly, data in the form of file formats such as .DXF or .DWG from Computer Aided Design (CAD) applications are also not compliant with this standard.
+File formats such as .AI, .EPS/.PS, .PDF and/or .PSD created from graphics editing applications such as Adobe Illustrator, Adobe Photoshop, Adobe Acrobat or other image generating applications or drivers are not acceptable.
+Similarly, data in file formats such as .DXF or .DWG from Computer Aided Design (CAD) applications are also not compliant with this standard.

-Any file format should encode text using the UTF-8 Unicode encoding standard if the internal Unicode encoding is not otherwise specified.
+Text should be encoded using the UTF-8 Unicode encoding standard if the internal Unicode encoding is not otherwise specified.